itsjhonny/itsjhonny/README.md

 ## 👨🏻‍💻 &nbsp;About Me
 💡 &nbsp;Hi!
 I'm a software developer, learning every day. \
 💻 &nbsp;Currently working at RockSpoon company, building SaaS system using Go lang and MongoDB. \
-🎓 &nbsp;Doing a Masters in Computer Science with an emphasis on Human-Computer Interaction. \
+🎓 &nbsp;Pursuing a Master’s degrees in Computer Science with an emphasis on Human-Computer Interaction. \
-✍️  &nbsp;I like to surf, read books (The Lord of the Rings, HP), play nintendo switch and watch animes. \
+✍️  &nbsp;I like to surf, read books (The Lord of the Rings, HP and similar), play nintendo switch and watch animes. \
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!

 ## 🛠 &nbsp;Tech Stack